sp4c38/AWattPrice/README.md

 # ⚡️ AWattPrice ⚡️

-A app that displays data retrieved from the public aWATTar API.
+An app that displays data retrieved from the public aWATTar API.

 aWATTar is an electricty provider who offers the customer to not pay a fixed price for electricity.
 Instead the customer only needs to pay as much for the electricity as it currently costs at stock exchange 📉.
 This is possible because the electricity price changes every hour.
 There are different tariffs which all have different degrees of risk.